hruzgar/TubeScriptCopy/README.md

 ![](https://github.com/hruzgar/TubeScriptCopy/blob/main/showcasee.png)

 And as you might've already guessed, clicking this button will do the rest for you.
-And all of this open source and running locally in your browser!
-Isn't that great?
+And all of this open source and running locally in your browser, isn't that great?

 ***